LalaLupo-Organization/Lalalupo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Importing files

+The easiest and cleanest way to import files into the application is to use alias.
+Aliases are defined in the tsconfig.json file in the paths property.
+This allows you to import files with the @ symbol instead of having to traverse the path.

+## Importing files